 When organizations want to evaluate numerous parameters for a single service or product, multi-select matrix questions come in handy.
 A product or service may have various aspects that its customers may like or dislike.
-Knowing that is crucial to know what’s working and what needs looking at.
-With this question type, you can easily drill down, plan next steps, and implement them.
+Knowing that is crucial to know what's working and what needs looking at.
+With this question type, you can easily drill down, plan the next steps, and implement them.

 While there are many advantages to multi-select matrix questions, some of the most significant ones are:

 Swift response time: Respondents do not have to worry about writing feedback; all they have to do is select from a list of pre-existing options.
 This seriously cuts down on the survey response time, which is crucial to ensure maximum and genuine responses.
 This question type is preferred by researchers and respondents alike.
 It is better than yes/no and text questions.